kamioftea/advent-of-code-2022/pubs/blog/day_11.md

 ---
 day: 11
-type: post,
+tags: post
-header: 'Day 11: Monkey in the Middle'
+header: 'Monkey in the Middle'
 ---

 Still swimming upstream I notice some very predictable monkeys have taken some things from my rucksack.